camunda/camunda-docs/docs/product-manuals/best-practices.md

 * [Service Integration Patterns With BPMN And Camunda Cloud](https://blog.bernd-ruecker.com/service-integration-patterns-with-bpmn-and-camunda-cloud-53b0f458e49)
 * [Writing Good Workers For Camunda Cloud ](https://blog.bernd-ruecker.com/writing-good-workers-for-camunda-cloud-61d322cad862)

-This page will be updated as more Best Practices are made available.
+This page is updated as more Best Practices are made available.